Cheesenguyen/edabk_lab_project2/CODE_CONVENTION.md

 - 1 space before end-of-line comments.

 ### F. Argument & Declaration Breaking
-- One argument per line if needed.
-- One parameter per line if declaration is long.
+- Left align parameter each line if declaration is long.
 - Do not force all arguments onto next lines.

 ### G. Brace Wrapping
 - { on line after case.
-- { on line after class, struct, union, enum, namespace, extern, function, control (if, while, ...).
+- { on line after struct, union, enum, extern, function, control (if, while, ...).
 - Indent for { } blocks.
 - Insert empty line if block is empty (empty function/struct/namespace).

 ### H. Comment Handling
 - Allow reformatting of comments for brevity.
-- Keep at most 1 consecutive empty line.
+- Keep at most 1 consecutive empty line if needed
-- Do not alter namespace closing comments.
 - Do not keep blank line at start of block.
 - Do not change special pragma comments.

 ### I. Include Sorting
-- Do not sort #include lines.
-- Do not change order of using namespace.
+- Sort `#include` lines if needed.
+Make sure it follow the file structure
 - Preserve order and grouping of #include blocks.
-- Do not group #include by category.
+- Group #include by category.
 - Do not reorder includes.
-- No need for special macros for foreach, typename, or namespaces.

 ### J. Other Specific Rules
 - Line length limit: 80 characters.
-- Do not use raw string literals (R""()).
 - Do not use macros to define blocks.

 ### K. Line Break Penalties
 - Breaking on assignment: low penalty.
 - Breaking before first argument in function call: medium.
 - Breaking comment lines: high penalty.
-- Breaking after << operator: medium.
 - Breaking string literals: medium.
-- Breaking in template declarations: low.
 - Line exceeding character limit: very high penalty.
 - Breaking return type: medium penalty.